- Transfer Credit Policies

 Students of Lakeview College of Nursing are guests in affiliating clinical agencies or practice sites.
 A positive working relationship between the College and affiliating clinical agencies is imperative to assure quality placements in sufficient numbers for all students across clinical courses.
 Unprofessional communication or behavior reflects poorly on the Lakeview College of Nursing student body and jeopardizes future clinical placements.
 Deceleration, suspension, withdrawal are options for students who determine that clinical placements/schedules are unacceptable to them.
 Students are accountable for all information sent by the Lakeview College of Nursing email, and must commit to checking for updated information as frequently as needed to identify new and changing information.

 Confidentiality – Demonstrates respect for patient confidentiality within and outside the agency.
-Maintains patient confidentiality in all communication, including use of electronic media.
+Students must maintain patient confidentiality in all communication, including use of electronic media.
 Extreme caution must be exhibited in relaying information about clinical experiences in any social networking media (e.g. blogs, Facebook) by never referencing clinical information that identifies people, place, or specific events.
 Well-intentioned reflection can jeopardize patient rights and your professional standing if perceived as violating ethical and legal parameters of confidentiality, patient privacy rights, and health privacy laws.

 Lakeview College of Nursing is committed to diversity and to attracting and educating students who will make the population of health care professionals representative of the national population.
 Our core values Adaptability, Caring, Excellence, Integrity, and Service translate into our work with all students, including those with disabilities.
 Lakeview College of Nursing actively collaborates with students to develop innovative ways to ensure accessibility and creates a respectful, accountable culture through our confidential disability support.
 Lakeview is committed to excellence in accessibility; we encourage students with disabilities to disclose and seek accommodations.

 Lakeview College of Nursing provides the following sample descriptions/examples of technical standards to inform incoming and enrolled students of the performance abilities and characteristics that are necessary to complete the requirements of the nursing curriculum and provide effective and safe health care.
-To matriculate (enroll) the student must meet technical standards with or without reasonable accommodations and maintain related satisfactory demonstration of these standards for progression through the program.
+To matriculate (enroll) the student must meet technical standards outlined below with or without reasonable accommodations and maintain related satisfactory demonstration of these standards for progression through the program.

 If you had sufficient education would you be able to perform the following technical standards: